 E. coli occur naturally and harmlessly in the digestive tract, but some strains have acquired genes that enable them to cause intestinal infection.
 The following subtypes of E. coli can cause diarrhea:

-Enterohemorrhagic E. coli (also called Shiga toxin-producing E. coli) is the most significant subtype of E. coli in the United States and causes hemorrhagic colitis and hemolytic-uremic syndrome Overview of Thrombocytopenia Thrombocytopenia is a low number of platelets (thrombocytes) in the blood, which increases the risk of bleeding.
-Thrombocytopenia occurs when the bone marrow makes too few platelets or when... read more in 5 to 10% of people.
-E. coli O157:H7 is the most common strain of this subtype in the United States.
+Enterohemorrhagic E. coli (also called Shiga toxin-producing E. coli) is the most significant subtype of E. coli in the United States.
+It causes bloody diarrhea (hemorrhagic colitis) and, in some people, a serious complication called hemolytic-uremic syndrome Overview of Thrombocytopenia Thrombocytopenia is a low number of platelets (thrombocytes) in the blood, which increases the risk of bleeding.
+Thrombocytopenia occurs when the bone marrow makes too few platelets or when... read more .
+O157:H7 E. coli O157:H7 infection Escherichia coli (E. coli) are a group of gram-negative bacteria that normally reside in the intestine of healthy people, but some strains can cause infection in the digestive... read more is the most common strain of this subtype in the United States.
 Undercooked ground beef, unpasteurized milk and juice, and contaminated water are possible sources.
 Person-to-person transmission is common in day care centers.
 Outbreaks have occurred among people who have gone swimming in pools or lakes or at water parks (called recreational water illness).
-Hemorrhagic colitis can occur in people of all ages but is most common among children and older people.
+Hemolytic-uremic syndrome can occur in people of all ages but is most severe among children and older adults.